 This volatility measure gives you an idea of how far the stock will fall if the market decreases and how high the stock will rise if the market increases.

-A stock with a beta greater than 1 is considered more volatile than the market, less than 1 means less volatile.
+A stock with a beta greater than one is considered more volatile than the market; less than one means less volatile.
 If the stock is perfectly correlated with the market, the beta equals 1.

 If a stock gets a beta of 1.15, it has a history of fluctuating 15% more than the market.
 If the market goes up, the stock should outperform by 15%.
 If the market heads lower, the stock should fall by 15% more.